 ROW Adventures thoughtfully matches our whitewater rafting tours with the perfect combination of crafts to ensure an exceptional experience.
-Over our 41 years, we've tested, adapted, and pioneered improvements in our fair share of rubber.
+Since 1979, we've tested, adapted, and pioneered improvements in our fair share of rubber.
 Our very first fleet included some very heavy WWII surplus rafts that had been painted with a silver paint called Gacoflex to preserve the old material.
 They were so heavy we named them the "Silver Subs" because they tended to go through and under the waves rather than over them.
 In 1985 we bought our first self-bailing raft, which was brand new to the market.
 We soon shared design ideas with the manufacturer.
 We've had the good fortune of testing out many styles of craft made of different sorts of material, and today, we have selected what we consider to be the highest quality that suits our needs.
 Each craft type is unique; offering a different operational purpose, riding experience, propulsion as well as cargo capacity.
 If you're considering a ROW Adventure, get to know our craft options and their distinctive qualities below.

 The key is teamwork!
 A guide in the back of the raft gives direction through commands such as "All forward," "All back," "Back left," etc. For those wanting to be active and wet, paddle boats are a great choice.

 Stern Mount (Paddle Raft with Oar Assist)